GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 **Slide 46:** As we see highlighted in the screen, the first thing we might notice is that those bits of underlined text are links.
 A breadcrumb is a collection of links.

-**Slide 47:** At the start of each collection is a home.
-Now highlighted on the screen.
+**Slide 47:** At the start of each collection is a home, now highlighted on the screen.

-**Slide 48:** And at the end of each collection is the current page.
-Now highlighted on the screen.
+**Slide 48:** And at the end of each collection is the current page, now highlighted on the screen.

 **Slide 49:** So this might be our content model:
 * A collection of links